Flutter Authentication Tutorial

 Here we import flutter/material.dart as well as our authHelper.dart.
 We then create a StatefulWidget.

 Then we just need the logoutWithGoogle and the deleteUserWithGoogle functions.
-If we log out, we call signOut from Firebase and signOut from googleSignIn.
-When we delete the user we first log out and then delete the user completely.
+So, if we log out, we call signOut from Firebase and signOut from googleSignIn.
+Also, when we delete the user we first log out and then delete the user completely.

 And that’s it.
 If you have any questions or find any improvements to be made, do not hesitate to leave a comment.
 For more Flutter tutorials, please check here.